- Frequently Asked Questions

 Is a thesis or internship required?

-What are some other benefits/features of the Master of Arts in Disaster Management program?
+What are some other benefits/features of the Masters in Disaster Management program?

 Can international students enroll in this program?